-We introduce SSCNav for the task of visual semantic navigation.
+SSCNav is introduced for the task of visual semantic navigation.
 The algorithm leverages a confidence-aware semantic scene completion module to achieve a better understanding of the agent's surrounding environment and uses this scene completion result to facilitate its action planning in navigation.
-Our experiments demonstrate that by learning the contextual priors of the typical indoor environment, SSCNav is able to improve the performance of visual semantic navigation in terms of both success rate and efficiency.
+The experiments demonstrate that by learning the contextual priors of the typical indoor environment, SSCNav is able to improve the performance of visual semantic navigation in terms of both success rate and efficiency.